ChongWuLab/CARE/README.md

 #### Generate results

 - step5_resAna_all.R: Reproduce results in Figure 3 and Supplementary Figure 14.
-- smmry_res/: The results generated from step5_resAna_all.R.
+- smmry_res/: Due to file upload size limitations, this folder only contains 20 results generated from step5_resAna_all.R.

 #### Support files